 Lesson Preview:

-Summary, Poet, and Introduction (Scaffold Notes 1)
+Summary, Poet and Introduction (Scaffold Notes 1)

-Poem (Scaffold Notes 2)
+Poem and Summary (Scaffold Notes 2)

 SESSION 1: POETRY ANALYSIS AND CRITICAL APPRECIATION